JSDevCode/report-json-server/README.md

 ![Postman request and response](/assets/postman.png)

+You can test the API in several ways besides Postman, such as:

+- Using `curl` in the terminal
+- Opening GET endpoints directly in the browser (e.g. http://localhost:3000/users)
+- Using any HTTP client or frontend code that sends requests (fetch, Axios, etc.)

 ## Pros

 - Fast setup, Quick installation

 - Minimal coding required and easy to understand

+- Several ways to test the API, including using a web browser, curl, or tools like Postman.

 - Perfect for frontend testing and learning REST APIs